Česky English

 The only element to adjust is the cable stop, so there is not much to write about.

 Backpedal brake is a drum brake too, as well as Shimano's roller brake.
+But these don't run dry - their braking elements are made of bronze and they must be greased to prevent seizing or wearing out quickly.

 Tyre brakes